Two stage sisters living in an era of revolution

 Four opera trips crossing the ocean of time

-Caridad Amaran and Georgina Wong learned the art of Cantonese opera in 1930s Havana.
-Caridad’s mentor was her foster father, Julian Fong, who immigrated to Cuba in the 1920s after his family forbade him performing opera.
-Georgina’s father was a famous tailor in Chinatown, who encouraged her to learn Kungfu and lion dance.
-Although both were the single children, they formed a sisterhood on stage.
-Throughout the 1940s, Caridad toured cities all over Cuba with Chinese communities, as one of the leading actresses of the opera troupe.
-Georgina quit opera to attend college, but her study was interrupted by Castro’s 1959 revolution and her required military service.
+Caridad Amaran and Georgina Wong Gutierrez learned the art of Cantonese opera in the1930s in Havana.
+Caridad’s mentor was her Chinese foster father, Julian Fong, who immigrated to Cuba in the 1920s after his family forbade him to perform opera.
+Georgina’s father was a famous tailor in Havana Chinatown, who encouraged her to learn kung-fu and the lion dance.
+Though neither had any siblings, they formed a sisterhood on the stage.
+Through the 1940s, Caridad toured all over Cuba, performing in cities with Chinese communities as the leading actress of her opera troupe.
+Georgina quit opera to attend college, but her studies were interrupted by Castro’s 1959 revolution and her required military service.
 Eventually, she went on to become a diplomat.
-After retirement and well into their sixties, the two sisters are trying to perform Cantonese opera again.
-Will they find a stage?
-Will they find an audience?
+Following their retirement, and well into their sixties, the two sisters began performing Cantonese opera again.
+In their eighties, they found a new audience in China.

 Director/Writer/Editor/Camera: S. Louisa Wei